 - Establishing the difference between the desired and actual outcomes

-- Calling for the stakeholders to model their desired outcomes prior to deciding the forms of intervention needed to attain those outcomes.
+- I call on the stakeholders to model their desired outcomes prior to deciding the forms of intervention needed to attain those outcomes.

 Quality Control Criteria

-Anne Kubisch, a thought leader of the theory of change, identified three quality control criteria including:
+Anne Kubisch, a thought leader in the theory of change, identified three quality control criteria:

 Plausibility